Tutoriels Backend

 This remains relatively simple.

-If you want to create a more comprehensive application, you will need to implement some additional principles and features like
+If you want to create a more complete application, you will need to implement some additional principles and features such as

 - Lazy loading (speed of the application)